jevvilla/workshop-angular-testing/README.md

 # Your First Unit Test in Angular
-Testing a `Pipe` sometimes is not a easy task, :clap: :clap: you did it so good :clap: :clap:.
+Testing a `Pipe` sometimes is not an easy task, :clap: :clap: you did it so good :clap: :clap:.
 Now your `capitalize.pipe.spec.ts` file must be similar to this:

 ```js
 import { CapitalizePipe } from './capitalize.pipe';